-Signs Your PPF Needs Replacing
+Signs Your PPF Is Getting Old

-- Cracking, bubbling, or loss of adhesion, which can mar your car’s look
+- Cracking, bubbling, or loss of adhesion

 Tips to Maximize PPF Lifespan